What to See: Plants

 The shallow lakes of the Williams preserve are important migratory stopover areas for birds during both spring and fall migration.
 Large numbers of waterfowl and sandhill cranes are often present.
 During the summer breeding season, colonies of gulls and cormorants can be observed on some of the islands in Lake Peterson and Pelican Lake.

 The most important species on the preserve is the piping plover.
 This shorebird, federally-listed as threatened, nests along the edges of the alkali lakes.
 The Williams Preserve supports one of the largest breeding concentrations of this bird in the world.
 During May, June, and July, the beach areas along the lakes and wetlands are closed to visitors to prevent disturbance to the nesting birds.
-Watch a slide show and learn more about how the Conservancy is working to conserve piping plovers on and around John E. Williams Preserve.

 Another avian species of interest is the Baird's sparrow.
 This declining grassland nesting species are found in limited numbers around the preserve.
 Other nesting species of note include the avocet, willet, northern harrier, and grasshopper sparrow.